Aselith/COMP3421-21T3-Ass1/JUSTIFICATION.md

 The frames for the goat walk animation can be seen loaded in at line 38 to 48 in goatObject.hpp.

 The main menu frames can be seen loaded in between line 40 to 53 in mainMenuScene.hpp.

+The shapeObject struct in shapeObject.hpp has a GLuint variable called textureID.
+This is how the program knows what texture is to be applied to what shape.

 4c.
 Related textures that are apart of the same frame can be found in /res/img/ starting with the same phrase but ending in a different number which indicates its frame.
 Texture swapping can be found in the goat's animation in goatObject.hpp between lines 56 to 62 where we can see the textureID changing to one of the textureID stored in goatAnimationFrames "goatShape.textureID = goatAnimationFrames[currFrame];" The texture swapping of the main menu animation can be found in mainMenuScene.hpp between lines 59 to 91.